ProQuest: History

+1930s–1950s

 Eugene Power, a 1927 BA and 1930 MBA graduate of the University of Michigan, founded the company as University Microfilms in 1938, preserving works from the British Museum on microfilm.
 By June 1938, Power worked in two rented rooms from a downtown Ann Arbor funeral parlor, specializing in microphotography to preserve library collections.
-In his autobiography Edition of One, Power details the development of the company, including how University Microfilms assisted the OSS during World War II.
+In his autobiography Edition of One, Power details the development of the company, including how University Microfilms assisted the Office of Strategic Services (OSS) intelligence agency during World War II.
 This work mainly involved filming maps and European newspapers so they could be shipped back and forth overseas more cheaply and discreetly.

 Power also noticed a niche market in dissertations publishing.
 Students were often forced to publish their own works in order to finish their doctoral degree.
 Dissertations could be published more cheaply as microfilm than as books.
 ProQuest still publishes so many dissertations that its Dissertations and Theses collection (formerly called Digital Dissertations) has been declared the official U.S. off-site repository of the Library of Congress.

 The idea of universal adoption of microfilm publication of doctoral dissertations was furthered considerably by two articles researched and written by a then recent recipient of the doctorate in history at Stanford University.
 Vaughn Davis Bornet seized on the idea and published "Doctoral Dissertations and the Stream of Scholarship" and "Microfilm Publication of Doctoral Dissertations".

 As the dissertations market grew, the company expanded into filming newspapers and periodicals.
 The company's main newspaper database is ProQuest Newsstand.